Elections in Wyoming

 The U.S. state of Wyoming is known for its reliably conservative politics and heavy support for the Republican Party, particularly in federal elections.

+On December 10, 1869, the Wyoming Territory became the first US Territory to grant women the right to vote, and on its admission to the Union on July 10, 1890, as the 44th state, Wyoming became the first state to have full voting rights for women.

-Democratic voters, in the minority, are concentrated in more urban areas such as Teton County.
+Democratic voters, in the minority, are concentrated in some urban areas, as well as in Teton County.
 Despite the imbalance in registration, Wyoming voters have elected relatively conservative Democrats to local, state and federal offices such as the state's 31st governor, Dave Freudenthal.

-In a 2020 study, Wyoming was ranked as the 25th hardest state for citizens to vote in.
+In a 2020 study, Wyoming was ranked as the 25th-hardest state for citizens to vote in.